ofermoscovich/MyProject/README.md

  * In order to active the SELECT, INSERT links you need first to login using the Login link.
  * web.xml need to include the "app" package under "param-value" tag.

-Take it from hear any way you want...
+Take it from here any way you want...

 Good luck.